 Since we’re leaving on a Sunday, Chloe spends two nights at the Murakami’s to get in an extra day of kendo and training with Ari.
 She studies kendo with Nikko’s dad, a kendo master, who is Hanshi, the highest level in kendo.
 Ari is a former geisha, and has brought Chloe up to maiko, a trainee geisha.
 She’s mastered the art of the tea ceremony, now time for more structured training in conversation, dance, musical instruments and song.

 Amaya has been geisha for some time, and, if you’ve followed along in prior stories, she possesses a unique singing voice, can modulate her tone to sound like anyone she wants to, both in song and speech.
-Similar to an impressionist, but to hear a girl sing like Joe Cocker or Angus Young is an out of body experience.
+Similar to an impressionist, but to hear a girl sing like Joe Cocker or AC/DC's Brian Johnson is an out of body experience.
 Comes in handy when we need to misdirect a target’s attention, trick him into believing he’s talking to a man.
 If she’s heard a few sentences, she can imitate the voice precisely.

 Janah collects people with weird skills and off the charts capability, the first of which was me.
 Along the way, Nikko joined us, then Amaya, then Zi, a Shaolin priest like me.
 Zi is a Sensitive, she can read auras, energy fields around all things, living or inanimate.
-It allows her to interpret intention ahead of an action, and determine the state of mind of whoever she’s focused on.
+It allows her to interpret intention ahead of an action and determine the state of mind of whoever she’s focused on.
 Sensitives at her level can also sense how many people are in a room, from outside the room.
 At least if it’s a half dozen or so, more than that, energy fields overlap and it gets hard to get a body count.
 Chloe is not Shaolin, but she is a Sensitive as well.
 They come in handy if we’re going into a situation blind.
 They can tell us not only how many people, but where they are in the room and if their intent is hostile, neutral or friendly.

 The worst of the worst in our world are Shadows, people with mind control skill they developed from qi training.
-That level of training is dangerous, and pressing to hard too fast can wreck a mind.
+That level of training is dangerous, and pressing too hard too fast can wreck a mind.
 A Shadow is one of those wrecked minds.
 Generally solitary, sometimes a few disciples, and always psychopathic.

 We’re on St. Martin’s, in the Caribbean east of Puerto Rico.
 Treat Sis and Taylor to a private flight like we spoil ourselves with when we travel.
 It’s a small island, the hotel is minutes from the airport.
 We travel as ourselves for once, the six of us, plus Sis and Taylor.
-We’re staying at the La Samanna, west side of the island, opt for a villa instead of hotel suites, lots of spread out room three bedrooms and baths, big patio, full kitchen and a pool.
+We’re staying at the La Samanna, west side of the island, opt for a villa instead of hotel suites, lots of spread out room, three bedrooms and baths, big patio, full kitchen and a pool.

 Lovely goat cheese salads, mushroom ravioli, mixed seafood, and back to the Villa Sucrier for relaxation in the sun.